KyoKii02/CPSC572-Project/README.md

 ## Research Paper

-For a comprehensive understanding of our findings and methodologies, refer to our research paper: [Research Paper](https://github.com/KyoKii02/CPSC572-Project/blob/main/Research%20Paper.pdf).
+For a comprehensive understanding of our findings and methodologies, refer to our [Research Paper](https://github.com/KyoKii02/CPSC572-Project/blob/main/Research%20Paper.pdf).
 A summary can be found below.

 ### Objectives